Meet The Team

 - Profession – Occupational Therapy

-- Current Role – Head of Paediatric Occupational Therapy for the Royal Free Hospital, London.
+- Current Role – Head of Paediatric Occupational Therapy and Physiotherapy for the Royal Free Hospital, London.

 - Trainer Since – 1995